Thérèse of Lisieux: Story of a Soul

 The second is a three-page letter, written in September 1896, at the request of her eldest sister Marie, who, aware of the seriousness of Therese's illness, asked her to set down her "little doctrine".
 In June 1897, Mother Agnes asked Mother Marie de Gonzague, who had succeeded her as prioress, to allow Therese to write another memoir with more details of her religious life (ostensibly as a help in the later composition of an anticipated obituary).

 While on her deathbed Therese made a number of references to the book's future appeal and benefit to souls.
 She authorized Pauline to make any changes deemed necessary.
 It was heavily edited by Pauline (Mother Agnes), who made more than seven thousand revisions to Therese's manuscript and presented it as a biography of her sister.
 Aside from considerations of style, Mother Marie de Gonzague had ordered Pauline to alter the first two sections of the manuscript to make them appear as if they were addressed to Mother Marie as well.
-The book was sent out as the customary "circular" advising other Carmels of a nun's death and requesting their prayers.
-However, it received a much wider circulation, as copies were lent out and passed around.
+The book was published on 21 October 1898 and was sent out as the customary "circular" advising other Carmels of a nun's death and requesting their prayers; however, it received a much wider circulation, as copies were lent out and passed around.

 Since 1973, two centenary editions of Terese's original, unedited manuscripts, including The Story of a Soul, her letters, poems, prayers and the plays she wrote for the monastery recreations have been published in French.
 ICS Publications has issued a complete critical edition of her writings: Story of a Soul, Last Conversations, and the two volumes of her letters were translated by John Clarke, OCD; The Poetry of Saint Thérèse by Donald Kinney, OCD; The Prayers of St. Thérèse by Alethea Kane, OCD; and The Religious Plays of St. Thérèse of Lisieux by David Dwyer and Susan Conroy.